WTI-Brent Spread

 What to Watch

-- Cushing, Oklahoma inventory levels reported weekly in the EIA Petroleum Status Report — rising inventories typically widen the WTI discount
+- Cushing, Oklahoma inventory levels from the weekly EIA Petroleum Status Report, builds above 60 million barrels historically correlate with WTI discount widening

-- Gulf Coast export terminal utilization and any force majeure events at key facilities like Corpus Christi or Houston Ship Channel
+- Gulf Coast export terminal utilization and force majeure events at Corpus Christi, Nederland, or the Houston Ship Channel, which can abruptly tighten or loosen the arbitrage window

-- Tanker rates (VLCC) as a proxy for the economics of moving Brent-priced crude to Asia versus sourcing U.S. exports
+- VLCC tanker rates as a real-time proxy for the landed cost economics of routing U.S. crude to Asia versus competing Brent-linked supply

 Frequently Asked Questions

-▶Why does Brent usually trade at a premium to WTI?
+▶Why does WTI typically trade at a discount to Brent?

-▶How do traders actually trade the WTI-Brent spread?
+▶How do traders use the WTI-Brent spread to make money?

 WTI-Brent Spread is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how WTI-Brent Spread is influencing current positions.